SashaPatsel/coding-drills/breakouts/ruby/03-Stu_Basic-syntax/README.md

 2. Print out a short bio about your store using some of the keys in the hash you just created.

-3. Print all the items your store sells.
+3. Print all the items your store sells using your hash.

 4. Add 5 new items to your "warehouse" (array) and print out your updated stores.